Location Analysis: Peterborough-Stamford Wild Hunt - Part Five

 Table 1.
 A war by any other name would smell as rank.

-Both wars are highly fictionalised; Walter Scott bringing England's War of the Roses to the public in 1829 2 and Daniel Brinton bringing Aztec Flower Wars to the public in 1887 3.
-Their works seem to have been Romantic Movement efforts to romanticise the material extraction that took place during 'sacrifice'.
+Both wars are highly fictionalised.
+Walter Scott brought England's War of the Roses to the public in 1829 2 and Daniel Brinton brought Aztec Flower Wars to the public in 1887 3.
+Their works seem to have been Romantic Movement efforts to explain away repeated bouts of death and up-cycling.

 Today, Aztec Flower Wars don't hide their purpose.
 The goal was to maim victims then drag them to 'ritually cleansed' facilities where they were specially dressed, bled and their body parts upcycled.